HenrikBengtsson/ucsf-vpn/README.md

  --validate=<how> One or more of 'ipinfo', 'iproute', 'pid', 'ucsfit',
                   e.g. 'pid,iproute,ucsfit' (default)
- --theme=<theme>  Either 'cli' (default) or 'none'
+ --theme=<theme>  Either 'cli' (default) or 'none' --browser[=<browser>]
+                  Sign in to the VPN in an external web browser, instead of in the built-in pop-up window, e.g. 'firefox', 'chrome', or 'default'.
+Without a value, the default web browser of your desktop environment is used.
+Use this to have the web browser, and not 'ucsf-vpn', fill in the single sign-on form

 Flags:
  --verbose        More verbose output